 How Your Credit Score Impacts Your Mortgage Prospects

 If you’re planning to buy a home, your credit score will play a big part in the process.
 At the start, it will determine which loan options you can even consider as a homebuyer.
 While some loan types require minimum scores as high as 640 (conventional loans), others go down to 500 (some FHA loans).

 Your credit score will also impact the costs of your loan, because your credit score represents your level of risk to a mortgage lender.
-A higher score means you pay your bills on time and can be expected to repay your mortgage just the same.
+A higher score means that you pay your bills on time and can be expected to repay your mortgage just the same.
 As a result, you’ll qualify for lower interest rates.

 If your score is low, however, that means you’re a risky bet for a lender.
 To compensate for the extra risk—that chance you won’t pay your loan or might foreclose on the house—they’ll boost the interest rate to protect themselves.

 |Effect of Credit Score on Loan Rates (2019)|